Why you should visit the Dominican Republic in 2020

 9. Golf, yachting and other sports

-The Dominican Republic has excellent conditions for sports.
-There are excellent tennis courts, golf courses, and there is no better place in the world for sailing.
+That is really the reason why you should visit the Dominican Republic.
+This country has excellent conditions for sports!
+There are modern tennis courts, golf courses, and there is no better place in the world for sailing.
 For example, there are 27 golf courses in the country, 9 of which have been included in the top 50 in the Caribbean and Latin America by the authoritative Golfweek Magazine.

 When building the golf courses, the architects took into account and played up the natural features of the landscape – cliffs, lakes, beaches and lagoons, jungle vegetation – in such a way that the game is connected with the passage of numerous landscape obstacles.
 Most of the courses are 18 holes, but there are also 9 and 27 holes.